toriborish/Recipes/docs/source/Recipes/Entrees/Tomato_PappaColPomodoro.rst

 .. ingredients::

-   - about 2 cups tomato sauce (can be passata, canned tomatoes, grated and cooked freh tomatoes...)
+   - about 2 cups tomato sauce (can be passata, canned tomatoes, grated and cooked fresh tomatoes...)
    - 200-300 g stale bread
    - 1 red onion
    - 2 cloves of garlic